The Complete Works of George Orwell edited by Peter Davison, assisted by Ian Angus and Sheila Davison

 Birds, Beasts and Flowers!
 1923) by D.H.
 Lawrence

 D.H.
-Lawrence: The Complete Poems edited by Vivian de Sola Pinto, by Warren Roberts
+Lawrence: The Complete Poems edited by Vivian de Sola Pinto and Warren Roberts

-Unto Others: The Evolution and Psychology of Unselfish Behavior by Elliott Sober, by David Sloan Wilson
+Unto Others: The Evolution and Psychology of Unselfish Behavior by Elliott Sober and David Sloan Wilson

 Johannes Brahms: A Biography by Jan Swafford